 When traveling abroad, older hotels may lack elevators or accessible bathrooms and common areas.
 If you have accessibility concerns, contact the tour company to confirm accommodations.

 Important Note: Not all overnight accommodations are hotels.
 Some tours include overnight stays on a train or boat.
-If that is the case, I strongly suggest determining which company operates the train or boat and researching the comfort levels and types of service available.
+If that is the case, I strongly suggest determining which company operates the train or boat, and researching comfort levels and types of service available on board.
 What style of beds are provided?
-Are bathrooms private or shared?
+Are bedrooms and bathrooms private or are they shared?
 Are meals served individually or is it buffet-style?
+Will a porter assist with luggage?

 Another factor to think about when it comes to lodging is location.
 Select a company that offers accommodations within walking distance to attractions and restaurants, or lodging near bus stops and metro stations.
 During my trips across the U.S. and abroad, I have learned that it is invaluable to stay at a centrally located hotel or one easily accessible by public transportation.
 Some tour companies forgo choosing a central location to provide nicer accommodations, but this may mean staying in an area with fewer dining options or a longer commute to sites.